murffious/Toyota.com-Clone/README.md

 The select button changes classes and adds new content, the blue checkmark, upon clicking a specific option.
 This actually was tricky because I was using ng-repeat.
 To make it work I used the $index and ng-class to change only one at a time.</br>

 2.6 Summary </br>
 On each item selection I sent a post to the summary page on the back-end so that it functions similar to a cart.
-I ng-repeated over the sumary object to display the info.  </br>
+I ng-repeated over the sumary object to display the info.
+There was some really tricky stuff I had to do to get the totals to show up right and show up at all.
+I had to use a controller that was over all the views to track all the data.
+The numbers were strings from the database and the commas caused them to not be easy to work with in terms of math functions.
+So I had to turn them into a number, do the math, then back to a string for display. </br>

 2.7 Truck Color Changes OnClick</br>
 Reverse engineering Toyota's site was not easy as I thought it would be.
 This part was a challange mainly because my tables were not set up properly to handle the photos in a different way than I origianlly set up the carousel to handle them. </br>